European shares edge up; Nokia jumps on bid hopes

-LONDON European shares ended slightly higher on Monday as the relief-rally from last-week's wild swings lost steam, while Nokia NOK1V.HE rose on talk it could become a bid target after Google (GOOG.O) offered to buy peer Motorola Mobility (MMI.N).
+LONDON Aug 15 European shares ended slightly higher on Monday as the relief-rally from last-week's wild swings lost steam, while Nokia rose on talk it could become a bid target after Google offered to buy peer Motorola Mobility .

 Nokia jumped 9.1 percent in volume double its 90-day daily average after Google Inc's bid for Motorola Mobility Holdings renewed speculation buyers could also be interested in the Finnish mobile phone company.